J. Neil Schulman: Filmmaking

 Schulman was the writer, director, executive producer (along with Nichelle Nichols) of the movie Lady Magdalene's, which was produced by Schulman's own company Jesulu Productions.
 The movie won three film-festival awards: "Best Cutting Edge Film" at the 2008 San Diego Black Film Festival, "Audience Choice – Feature-Length Narrative Film" at the 2008 Cinema City International Film Festival held on the Universal Hollywood Citywalk, and "Special Jury Prize for Libertarian Ideals" at the 2011 Anthem Film Festival/FreedomFest held at Bally's Las Vegas.

 In 2013, Schulman completed production on a feature-film of Alongside Night, starring Kevin Sorbo, Jake Busey, Tim Russ, Garrett Wang, Mara Marini, and Gary Graham.
 The movie premiered in 2014 and had a limited theatrical release.
 It was released for streaming on iTunes, Amazon Video and Amazon Prime and as a Blu-ray/DVD combo pack.

 Views

-Schulman was a known proponent of the anarchist philosophy agorism, which was developed by Samuel Edward Konkin III.
+Schulman was a known proponent of the anarcho-capitalist, libertarian philosophy agorism, which was developed by Samuel Edward Konkin III.
 Though originally a supporter of the war on terror, he was opposed to U.S. military occupations or operations in the Middle East.
 Schulman also supported free trade and was against tariffs.